antonioleal/myslackbuilds/0/README.md

 ### Setup
 In order to use these scripts the following setup is required:

-* install the package `sbo-maintainer-tools` available from SlackBuilds.org
+* Install the package `sbo-maintainer-tools` available from SlackBuilds.org

-* you must setup a *wokspace* folder where your slackbuilds will be stored whera a folder called "myslackbuilds" should exist.
+* You must setup a *wokspace* folder where your slackbuilds will be stored whera a folder called "myslackbuilds" should exist.
 Inside it you must follow strictly the organization of categories from SlackBuilds.org.
 >For example: The **plus42.SlackBuild** and all associated files, *.info, desc, etc.. are stored at `academic/plus42`, so your folder for this SlackBuild should be:
 > `/home/{username}/slackware-builds/myslackbuilds/academic/plus42`